BdR76/CSVLint/docs/readme.md

 Use the **CSV Lint** plug-in to quickly and easily inspect csv data files, add column syntax highlighting, detect technical errors and fix datetime and decimal formatting.
-It is a quality control tool to examine, verify or polish up a dataset before further processing, it's not meant as a replacement for a spreadsheet program.
+It's not meant as a replacement for a spreadsheet program, but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.

 First install and open Notepad++, then go to the menu item `Plugins > Plugins Admin...`, search for "csv lint", check the checkbox and press Intall.
 This will add